There was an error with your log in

 Landscapes of GR20 in Corsica

-• The Plateau de Cuscione offers a welcome change with its gentle terrain, green grazing lands, and unique pozzines (peat bogs).
-From there, you ascend the rocky slopes of Mount Incudine, the highest peak in the south at over 2,000 meters.
-Afterward, you descend into the Asinao Valley, only to climb again toward the dramatic granite spires of the renowned Needles of Bavella, a truly spectacular sight.
+• The Plateau de Cuscione offers gentler terrain, with its rolling green pastures and unique pozzines (peat bogs).
+From there, you ascend the rocky slopes of Mount Incudine—over 2,000 meters high and the tallest peak in the south—before descending into the Asinao Valley.
+The trail then climbs again toward the dramatic granite spires known as the Needles of Bavella.

 Meals: Breakfast, picnic lunch, and dinner